 The persecution of both groups led to further migration.
 Descendants of Sephardi Jews now live in parts of Northern Africa, Spain, France, England, Italy, and Holland, while Ashkenazi Jews are still largely based in Germany, Poland, Russia, and other areas of Eastern Europe.
 Modern Israel is also home to a roughly even number of both, and the Middle East is still home to many Mizrahi Jews.

-Ashkenazi Jewish last names therefore refer to names bore by Jewish families that are spelled in either German, a Slavic language or Yiddish (a Hebrew-Germanic language used solely by Ashkenazi Jews).
+Ashkenazi Jewish last names, therefore, refer to names bore by Jewish families that are spelled in either German, a Slavic language, or Yiddish (a Hebrew-Germanic language used solely by Ashkenazi Jews).
 Sephardi Jewish surnames can be a little harder to recognize because of their mostly Italian and Spanish spellings.
-And since 80 percent of the world’s Jews are Ashkenazi, there are considerably less Sephardi Jewish names.
-Mizrahi Jewish surnames can have Hebrew, Arabic or Aramaic roots.
+And since 80 percent of the world’s Jews are Ashkenazi, there are considerably fewer Sephardi Jewish names.
+Mizrahi Jewish surnames can have Hebrew, Arabic, or Aramaic roots.

 If you’re interested in the last names and meanings of other countries, check out our package on last names from around the world.
-See how many you recognize: Irish, French, Russian, Spanish, Mexican, Brazilian, Portuguese, Italian, Japanese, Hawaiian, British, and Korean last names, among others.
+See how many you recognize: Irish, Russian, Spanish, Mexican, Brazilian, Portuguese, Italian, Hawaiian, British, French, African, Japanese, and Korean last names, among others.

 Meaning: Steward or farm laborer.

 Meaning: High father or reference to the prophet Abraham.